derp00monsta/Tetris/README.md

 ## TETRIS 🟥🟧🟨🟩🟦🟪⬜

 ### Project Description:
 This game is played in the terminal and is meant to mimic the original Tetris game created in 1985 by Russian software engineer [Alexey Pajitnov](<https://www.britannica.com/biography/Alexey-Pajitnov>).
-After playing the board game [pentomino](<https://web.ma.utexas.edu/users/smmg/archive/1997/radin.html>) in his office, Alexey Pajitnov decided to create a version of it virtually, which became the popular game of Tetris of the GameBoy.
+After playing the board game [pentomino](<https://web.ma.utexas.edu/users/smmg/archive/1997/radin.html>) in his office, Alexey Pajitnov decided to create a version of it virtually, which became a popular game on the original GameBoy.
 My recreation of the game is not complete yet and the only way for the game to end is by quitting or losing.
 ```
 <! . . . . . . . . . .!>
 <! . . . . . . . . . .!>